arambhat/RealTimeOperatingSystems/Assignment-1/app/ReadMe.md

     i) $ west flash.

 5. Now the board is running the program and will prompt a uart shell on target.
-Use the following command to activatethe program.
+Use the following command to activate the program.
-   i) uart:~$ activate
+   i) uart:~$ activate.

 6. The program will be triggered on executing the above command and will finish just in 4 seconds as configred in its settings.